 Vegetating Your Nest Raft

-While loons will rearrange the materials that they find on a nest raft, they will not bring any additional nesting material to the nest raft themselves.
+While loons will rearrange the materials that they find on a nest raft, they will not usually bring any additional nesting material to the nest raft themselves.
 That means that we must provide them with enough material to build a nest bowl.
 Providing an adequate amount of nest material is essential, as eggs may roll off of an inadequately provisioned raft, especially in windy conditions or in areas prone to disturbance by boat wakes.

-3) Top the leaf litter layer with live moss, turf, or plants collected from along the shoreline.
+3) Top the organic layer with live moss, turf, or plants collected from along the shoreline.
 This step is important in order to establish rooted herbaceous cover over time.
 Moss and plants can be collected from along the shoreline, with landowner permission.
 To prevent the spread of invasive species, it is important to collect raft vegetation and mosses locally.

 Start with a layer of soil, taking care to cover the entire base of the raft.
 Build up a bowl in the center of the raft.